 Currently, the manufacture offers about 60 smooth, relief styles, with festoon in many shapes.
 It is famous for its Fine Bone China products, which is one of the noblest varieties of porcelain, beautiful, with a warm, creamy shade and high translucentness.

 „Karolina” received European Medals for such styles as: TRENDY, NORA, AMELIA, KYOTO, KANA, SWING Orła Eksportu and PURE.
 These products are highly valued among domestic and foreign customers.
 Manufaktura also offers the production of personalized porcelain.
 You can order products signed with your own logo.

 The first porcelain products came out of this factory in 1925.
 In the interwar period, it was often a seen on the tables of Polish diplomatic missions.
 Currently, porcelain products from Bogucice are popular in Poland and abroad.
 Especially its collector’s editions, inspired by the works of the most outstanding painters or outstanding Polish musicians and composers, they reach collectors in the United States, Japan, India and Europe.
 And the most famous modern dinner services are: Alumina Cottage or Alumina Nostalgia or the more classic set MINOS PLATIN.

-Polish porcelain starting with the most luxurious, noble, hand-decorated, which appeared on Barack and Michelle Obama table and on the royal courts of Great Britain and Sweden.
+Porcelain with a “made in Poland ”stamp is a product known and recognized all over the world.
+It is famous for its very high quality of workmanship and a wide range of designs.
+Starting with the most luxurious, noble, hand-decorated, which appeared on Barack and Michelle Obama table and on the royal courts of Great Britain and Sweden.
 In recent years, it has also collected laurels at international events for its unusual, modern design.